-The Engineering Challenge is a collaboration of companies in the engineering community who come together annually in partnership with United Way to challenge each other to strengthen the Alberta Capital Region through workplace campaigns and a community engineering project.
+The Engineering Challenge is a collaboration of companies across the engineering community who come together annually in partnership with United Way to strengthen the Alberta Capital Region through a community engineering project.

 To celebrate this milestone, our team of volunteer engineers selected two community agencies to support with a renovation project.